-How To Style Denim For Festivals: From Jorts To Canadian Tuxedos
+4 Summer Festival Denim Outfits You Haven’t Tried Yet

 Festival Outfit Idea: Denim Overalls & Jumpsuits

-If you don’t want to stress over putting an outfit together — or worry about anything slipping down (or riding up!) while you’re mid-dance sesh — a one-piece is the way to go.
-Long-sleeved styles also offer coverage from the sun and bugs!
+If you don’t want to stress over putting an outfit together — or worry about anything slipping down (or riding up!) mid-dance sesh — a one-piece is the way to go.
+Bonus: long-sleeved styles offer coverage from the sun and bugs.

 I styled a white barrel-leg jumpsuit from Madewell with a western twist: a studded belt, Tecovas cowboy booties, and an Away cargo pack.
 No matter your jumpsuit choice, adding tons of accessories is the key.